 Instructor Pool College Admissions Advising, Student Affairs/Higher Education Administration and TESOL UC Berkeley Extension

-Percent time: Part-time temporary appointments are offered on a course-by-course basis.
-Anticipated start: Screening of applicants begins immediately and will continue as needed; some appointments may begin as early as the summer semester.
-Position duration: Appointment length is based upon course section schedule(s).
+Appointment length is based upon course section schedule(s).
 Appointments may be renewable based on need, funding, and performance.
-Application Window
+Application Window Open date:

 UC Berkeley Extension, the professional and continuing education division at the University of California, Berkeley, invites applications for a pool of qualified instructors to teach online courses for our Education department.